 I constantly had to reassess where I was in my pacing.

 Because I taught the same class at a middle school and a high school, I had not only very different students, but different school schedules.
 My high schoolers had a 50 minute class five times a week.
-My middle schoolers had a 90 minute class every other day.
+My middle schoolers had a 90 minute block schedule class every other day.
 This meant some weeks I would only see them twice!

 By winter break, my middle school was several weeks behind.
 Part of the issue was that I missed more classes for things like assemblies or field trips.
 The other problem was that they would arrive in class on a Monday, and having not been in my class since Thursday of the previous week (or earlier sometimes), they hadn’t yet mastered the material.
 I had to slow down, reteach, and redo my plans over and over.